Yelp/mrjob/docs/guides/spark.rst

   python your_mr_spark2_job -r emr --image-version 5.0.0 input > output

-EMR introduced Spark support in AMI version 3.8.0, but it's not recommended to use the 3.x AMIs if you can avoid it because they only support Python 2, and have trouble detecting when Spark jobs succeed (instead silently producing no output).
+EMR introduced Spark support in AMI version 3.8.0, but it's not recommended to use the 3.x AMIs if you can avoid; they only support Python 2 and have trouble detecting when Spark jobs fail (instead silently producing no output).

 The EMR runner always submits jobs to Spark in ``cluster`` mode, which it needs